pulumi/docs/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 {{% choosable cloud gcp %}}

 On Google Cloud, that means you want to front your Cloud Storage Bucket with a [Load Balancer](https://cloud.google.com/load-balancing/docs/https) and enable its [CDN capabilities](https://cloud.google.com/cdn/docs/overview).
-Add the following additional code to your `index.ts` file in order to create a GCP Load Balancer, Public IP address and URL Map to your GCP storage bucket.
+Add the following additional code to your `index.ts` file in order to create a Google Cloud Load Balancer, Public IP address and URL Map to your Google Cloud storage bucket.

 ```typescript
 // Google Cloud Load Balancer Backend